abpframework/abp/docs/en/UI/Angular/Checkbox-Component.md

 # Checkbox Component

-The ABP Checkbox Component is a reusable form input component for checkbox type.
+The ABP Checkbox Component is a reusable form input component for the checkbox type.

 # Inputs